 What does the course involve?

-English Literature can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.
+English Literature is a single qualification that can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.

 How will I be assessed?

 AS Literature is assessed by two examinations.
 A2 Literature is assessed by three examinations and one coursework essay.